Skip to content

 If something looks missing after you log in, it may be expected governance rather than a bug.

-- Can't see certain audiences or syncs?
-Your team may use Spaces to scope visibility by region, brand, or business unit.
+• Can't see certain audiences or syncs?
+Your platform admin may use Spaces to limit which resources are visible to each team, organized by region, brand, or business unit.

 What you can do yourself vs. what requires setup